-Genuineness Test Tier 2 Visa Applications
+Genuineness Test Tier 2 Visa UK to tackle abuse of the PBS route

 From 1 October 2013, the Immigration Rules incorporates a Tier 2 Genuineness Test for tackling abuse of this Points Based System (PBS) route.
+Accordingly, for entry clearance, leave to enter or remain Tier 2 Visa Application an applicant needs to satisfy that he/she:

 What Genuineness Test Tier 2 Assesses?